CRZX1337/HorizonRevamped/README.md

 - 🔹 Support for all AnyKernel3 flashable zips
 - 🔹 Root required for operation
 - 🔹 Fast and efficient flashing process
-- 🔹 Backup and restore functionality
+- 🔹 Backup and restore functionality (WIP!)
-- 🔹 Detailed logging for troubleshooting
+- 🔹 Detailed logging for troubleshooting (WIP!)

 ## Media 📷